More California Counties Expand Vaccine Eligibility to 16 and Up

 Gov. Gavin Newsom announced Tuesday that the state of nearly 40 million will lift most pandemic restrictions June 15 provided hospitalization rates stay low and there is enough vaccine for everyone.
 It's unclear if the drop in supply will affect California's reopening date, although the governor’s office said on social media that “CA is on track to open safely 6/15.”

-California has already vaccinated 72% of seniors 65 and older with at least 1 dose, and 43% of the population 16 and older has received at least 1 dose.
+California has already vaccinated 72% of seniors 65 and older with at least one dose, and 43% of the population 16 and older has received at least one dose.
 More than 8 million people of an estimated 32 million eligible are fully vaccinated.

 Californians 16 and older can make appointments starting April 15.